gluster/distaf/README.md

 How to Setup
 ================
 1. Clone this git repo and cd in to it i.e. `cd distaf` on the *Management Node*.
 2. Populate the config.sh with your environment details.
-And then source the config.sh `. config.sh`
+And then source the config.sh
+   `. config.sh`
 2. Establish a passwordless ssh between *Management Node* to all *test machines*.
    `./libs/create_passwdless_ssh.sh`.
+    This will ask for the password of all your test machines.

 How to run
 =============